-- ... the workspace is empty but you are sure the drawing file contains design data? - Click X Zoom All (viewport toolbar). - Click Plan. - ... the workspace is suddenly divided into a series of different viewports?
+- ... the workspace is empty but you are sure the drawing file contains design data? - Click XZoom All (viewport toolbar). - Click Plan. - ... the workspace is suddenly divided into a series of different viewports? - Click 1 1 Viewport ( Window dropdown list on the quick access toolbar). - Tip: Check whether the relevant layer is set to visible. - ... specific kinds of elements such as text or hatching do not appear in the workspace? - Click Show/Hide Wiew dropdown list on the quick access toolbar) and check that the relevant element type is selected.

-On the Window menu, click 1 Viewport.

-Tip: Check whether the relevant layer is set so that it is visible.

-• ... specific kinds of elements such as text or hatching do not appear in the workspace?

-Click Show/Hide (Default toolbar) and check that the elements in question are selected.